Updated on February 12, 2015

 A) To be eligible for coverage as a full-time student, the dependent must attend an accredited college or university, vocational or secondary school on a full-time basis.

 Q) My child is between the ages of 19 and 26 and is not currently enrolled in GIC health and/or dental/vision coverage?
-How can I enroll my dependent in coverage?
+How can I enroll my child in coverage?

-A) If your child is between age 19 and 26 and is not currently enrolled in GIC coverage, apply for coverage by completing and returning to the GIC the Dependent Age 19 to 26 Enrollment and Change Form.
+A) If your child is between age 19 and 26 and is not currently enrolled in GIC coverage, apply for coverage by completing and returning to the GIC the Dependent Age 19 to 26 Enrollment/Change Form.
 The GIC will determine coverage eligibility and the effective date.